buszi/Boomerang/README.md

 It solves the common problem of returning results from one screen to another, similar to the `setFragmentResultListener` pattern but designed to be lightweight and flexible.

-The library consists of three main modules:
+The library consists of several modules:
 - **Core**: Contains the fundamental concepts and interfaces
 - **Compose**: Provides Jetpack Compose integration
 - **Fragment**: Provides AndroidX Fragment integration (Android only)
+- **Serialization-Kotlinx** (since 1.3.0): Provides Kotlinx Serialization integration (Experimental, supports only flat objects)
+- **Compose-Serialization-Kotlinx** (since 1.3.0): Provides Kotlinx Serialization integration for Compose
+- **Fragment-Serialization-Kotlinx** (since 1.3.0): Provides Kotlinx Serialization integration for Fragments

 ## Features